IPS-Eye-White

 (4) From there (Sidon) we put out to sea and sailed under the shelter of Cyprus because the winds were contrary.
 (5) When we had sailed through the sea along the coast of Cilicia and Pamphylia, we landed at Myra in Lycia.
 (6) There the centurion found an Alexandrian ship sailing for Italy, and he put us aboard it.
 (7) When we had sailed slowly for a good many days, and with difficulty had arrived off Cnidus, since the wind did not permit us to go farther, we sailed under the shelter of Crete, off Salmone; .....
 Because the harbor was not suitable for wintering, the majority reached a decision to put out to sea from there, if somehow they could reach Phoenix, a harbor of Crete, facing southwest and northwest, and spend the winter there.
 (13) When a moderate south wind came up, supposing that they had attained their purpose, they weighed anchor and began sailing along Crete, close inshore.
 (14) But before very long there rushed down from the land a violent wind, called Euraquilo; (Acts 27:4-7, 12-14 NASB)

-See map of Paul's journey to Rome HERE (Scroll Down)
+See map of Paul's journey to Rome HERE (Scroll Down Almost To The End of The Page)

 The following details in Luke's account could not have been more precise.
-(Much of this information comes from John Sanidopoulos' web site which is no longer being added to [13])
+(Much of this information comes from John Sanidopoulos' web site which is no longer being updated [13])

 Correct use of the commonly joined names of Cilicia and Pamphylia to describe the coast (27:4).